 That's it!
 Serve.

 For a bit of an Asian-inspired flavour, drizzle with a few drops of toasted sesame seed oil and sprinkle with some sesame seeds.
 Miso works well with toasted sesame.

 But more classic flavouring also work so well with miso.
 Sprinkle the mash with fresh herbs - dill, parsley or chives.

 - 1 lb carrots peeled and cut into 1-inch pieces

-- 1 tbsp miso paste I used light miso
+- 1 tablespoon miso paste I used light miso

-- 1-2 tsp butter or use a vegan butter to keep this recipe vegan
+- 1-2 teaspoon butter or use a vegan butter to keep this recipe vegan

 - salt and pepper to taste